 Sure enough, last week they sent out flyers in 20 state legislative districts to “target” (their word) the incumbent lawmakers in those districts.
 As a 501(c)(4) organization (that being the provision of the tax code under which they claim tax exempt status), Mass.
 Fiscal is permitted to advocate a particular point of view on an issue of public concern through lobbying and through what is called “public education.”
 (The law requires that public education be non-partisan, but does not require that it actually be educational.)

 Mass.
 Fiscal’s flyer lists a number of votes the targeted lawmaker has taken in a way designed to cast him or her in the worst possible light.
 For example, the flyer states that the lawmaker “took the side of illegal immigrants over military veterans.”
 If this assertion strikes you as so inflammatory as to be implausible, you can find out more on the Mass.
-Fiscal website, where it is claimed that Representative Geoff Diehl (R-Whitman) once proposed that “veterans be given priority over illegal immigrants for public housing.”
+Fiscal website, where you can learn that a Mass.
+Fiscal favorite, Representative Geoff Diehl (R-Whitman), once proposed that “veterans be given priority over illegal immigrants for public housing.”
 This idea was, scandalously, defeated by a vote of 126 to 29.
 If you are inclined to think that Mass.
 Fiscal is a GOP front group, note that the vote was on pure party lines.
-The 20 targeted legislators, of course, all voted the wrong way.
+The 20 targeted legislators, of course, all voted the “wrong” way.

 Mass.
 Fiscal and its right-wing legislative and media allies (in this case, the Boston Herald) do a big business in creating alarm that public benefits might be going to the wrong people.